anttisalonen/progbook/rst/strong.rst

 We've so far mostly used three languages:

-* Javascript: a dynamically, weakly typed language
+* JavaScript: a dynamically, weakly typed language
 * C: a statically, weakly typed language
 * Python: a dynamically, strongly typed language